Don Waterman

-Don Waterman is an American former professional stock car racing driver whose NASCAR Winston Cup Series career spanned from 1980 to 1983.
+Don Waterman (born April 14, 1950) is an American former professional stock car racing driver whose NASCAR Winston Cup Series career spanned from 1980 to 1983.

 Career

 The primary vehicle for Waterman was the self-owned #38 St. John's Auto Parts Buick.

 Only three races were spent inside an Oldsmobile machine.
 His only top-ten finish came at the January running of the 1981 Winston Western 500.
-This driver has led only two laps out of 896 - the equivalent to 2352.2 mi.
+Waterman has led only two laps out of 896 - the equivalent to 2352.2 mi.
 After starting an average of 26th place and finishing an average of twentieth, Waterman has earned a total career savings of $19,285 ($ when adjusted for inflation).
 DNFs made up about 44% of Waterman's career.
 He raced in eight road courses and only one intermediate oval track.

 Waterman's final race in motorsports came on June 30, 1991, in a NASCAR Winston West Series race at Portland Speedway.
 He improved on his eleventh place start with a seventh-place finish and received prize winnings of $1,100 after 198 laps of racing ($ when adjusted for inflation).